-The Company has established a Remuneration Committee, which at the year end comprised Mr Collins, Mr Hadsley-Chaplin, Mr Hawkins and Mrs Green.
-Mr Barker ceased to be a member of the Remuneration Committee upon his resignation on 4 October 2018.
+The Company has established a Remuneration Committee, which at the year end comprised Mr Collins, Mr Hadsley-Chaplin, Mr Hawkins, Ms E de Rochechouart and Mrs Green.
 The Committee meets at least on an annual basis to consider the remuneration of the Directors.
 The Committee reviews the remuneration of the Directors and Chairman against the fees paid to the directors of other investment companies of a similar size and nature, as well as taking into account other comparable data.

 Mr Collins is the Chairman of the Remuneration Committee.
-The Remuneration Committee has formal terms of reference and copies of these are available on request from the Company Secretary.
+The Remuneration Committee has formal terms of reference and copies of these are available on request from the Company Secretary and on the Company's website.